This section guides you through deploying a Terraform template to add Prisma AIRS AI Runtime: Network intercept protection for GCP

 routers, and security policy rules.

-Select Workflows → NGFW Setup → Device Management.
-The AI Runtime Security: Network intercept appears under Cloud
+Navigate to Workflows→ NGFW Setup → Device Management.
+The Prisma AIRS AI Runtime: Network intercept appears under

 Switch to the Cloud Managed Devices tab to view and

-manage the connected state, the configuration sync state, and the licenses of
+manage the connected state, the configuration sync state, and the deployed Prisma AIRS licenses.

 It takes a while before the Device Status shows as